Providing service and support to film and television musicians.

 A: The Fund will wait until Probate is finalized before making a final determination.

-A: The Fund will follow the Rules of Intestacy of the Musician's State of residence at the time of his/her death.
+A: The Fund will follow the rules of intestacy of the State in which the Musician resided at the time of his/her death to determine the individual(s) who are to receive the residuals on account of the Musician.

 A: Only a confirmed Beneficiary will be advised of the amount of outstanding residuals, if any, being held on account of the deceased Musician.